Carcosa: Written references

 In the satirical novel Kamus of Kadizhar: The Black Hole of Carcosa by John Shirley (St. Martin's Press, 1988), Carcosa is the name of a planet whose weird black hole physics figures in the story.

 Swedish writer Anders Fager's "Miss Witt's Great Work of Art" features a Stockholm-based coterie known as "The Carcosa Foundation" that worships Hastur.

 In David Drake's Lord of the Isles series, Carcosa is the name of the ancient capital of the old kingdom, which collapsed a thousand years before the events of the series.

 In S. M. Stirling's Emberverse series, Carcosa is the name of a South Pacific city inhabited by evil people led by the Yellow Raja and the Pallid Mask.

 In Lawrence Watt-Evans' The Lords of Dûs series, a character known as the Forgotten King, who dresses in yellow rags, reveals that he was exiled from Carcosa.

 In writer Alan Moore's Neonomicon, drawn by artist Jacen Burrowes, the character Johnny Carcosa is the key to a mystical Lovecraftian universe.

+In 2026, British author Jacob Rollinson published The Truth of Carcosa, a metafictional horror novel and contemporary tribute to the work of Robert W. Chambers.
+The plot centers on a lost manuscript written in 1984 by a fictional exiled author, Salvatore Archimboldi (a name referencing the elusive author in Roberto Bolaño's 2666).
+In the novel, the manuscript—titled The Truth of Carcosa—is a "pure evil" document that Archimboldi attempted to destroy.
+The narrative follows a biographer and a group of friends in a near-future setting of resurgent nationalism as they uncover the book's connection to corporate conspiracies, interdimensional entities, and the "Yellow King."
+Critics have described the work as "dossier-horror" that blends cosmic horror with state-of-the-nation dystopia.